 Often, people with Hashimoto's thyroiditis, an autoimmune thyroid condition, have an imbalanced gut microbiome—meaning that there are more bad bacteria than good bacteria in the gut's environment.
 There is evidence that the gut microbiome and thyroid autoimmunity influence one another, and an imbalance can lead to leaky gut.

-Leaky gut means that your intestinal junctions' integrity is weak, allowing microorganisms to escape into your bloodstream.
-When this happens, your immune system attacks them, thinking they are foreign invaders.
+An imbalance may lead to a leaky gut which means that your intestinal junctions' integrity is weak, allowing microorganisms to escape into your bloodstream.
+In some cases, when this happens, your immune system attacks them, thinking they are foreign invaders.

 Fermentation produces beneficial microbes (a.k.a probiotics) that can introduce helpful bacteria to pathogenic bacteria's overgrowth.
-Rebalancing the bacteria in the gut through these fermented foods, probiotic supplements, or medication may help reduce intestinal permeability, which can help manage autoimmune conditions and improve overall health.
+Rebalancing the bacteria in the gut through these fermented foods, probiotic supplements, or medication can help support gut health.

 Safety precautions and side effects